monkdbofficial/monk-documentation/monkdb-sql/commands/35_CREATE_TABLE.md

 # MonkDB: `CREATE TABLE` Statement

-The `CREATE TABLE` command create a new table in MonkDB database.
+The `CREATE TABLE` statement is used to define a new base table in MonkDB.
+This table stores structured data and supports a variety of options to configure its schema, indexing behavior, partitioning, sharding, and storage parameters.

+A table can consist of regular columns, generated columns, and optional table-level constraints.
+It may also be partitioned and distributed across multiple shards to support large-scale data storage and parallel query processing.

 ## Synopsis